bigbridge-nl/product-import/doc/design-considerations.md

 Configurable variants are specified as complete products, not just sku's, even though that would be more flexible.
 The variant products are used in the validation process.

+### Default values

+I came back from the idea of setting default values (attribute_set_id, visibility, etc) for new products.
+They slow the importer down a bit, they make the system a little less flexible , and they provide a false sense of security.
+I want to make the user think at least a few minutes about these values.
+She will have to do this eventually anyway.
+And they were some attributes that I could not settle on to make them defaults (url_key, website_ids).

 ### Query speed

 I use queries with many inserts / updates at once, because this is faster than individual queries.